Write Your Memoir in 12 Weeks

 We’ll start with the meaning of memoir.
 What have we come here to say and why is it important?
 We’ll dig into the core elements of the book-length memoir, the tools needed to build a vital and vibrant story from beginning to end, in roughly 300 pages or 75,000 words.
 We’ll also discuss philosophical approaches to memoir, to the psychic journey of narrative nonfiction, and to the act and art of writing itself.

 This workshop is text-based and asynchronous.
 My written “lectures” and any prompts will be posted weekly.
 There will be no weekly online classes to attend, but there will be four virtual Zoom meetups throughout the course during which we’ll check in, discuss current challenges, and have the opportunity to generate work in a silent 60 minute write-in.
 We’ll look at memoir excerpts, short essays, and craft talks by Carmen Maria Machado, Kiese Laymon, Mary Karr, Alexander Chee, Eileen Myles, Vanessa Mártir, Scaachi Koul, Colson Whitehead, Deesha Philyaw, Samantha Irby, Sonja Livingston, Sven Birkerts, Jesús Colón, Gerald Walker, Jo Ann Beard, Hilary Mantel, and more.
 (Note that some of these readings could change.)
 You’ll also keep a dedicated Book Log, Journal, or Notebook for your 12-week journey.

-This in-depth course will be limited to five students.
+This in-depth course will be limited to seven students.
 Please note that the course does not cover publishing.